lovvmg/Insurance-Charges-Prediction/README.md

 # 🏥 Insurance Charges Prediction

-Predicting medical insurance charges using regression models and interaction terms, based on the US Medical Insurance dataset.
+Predicting medical insurance charges using regression models and interaction terms — based on the US Medical Insurance dataset.

 ---